healmasud/task-manager-angular/README.md

-# Task Tracker with angularJS
+# Task Tracker with angular

-This Task manager application build with angularJS and TypeScript which allows you to add, remove tasks on the app.
+This Task manager application build with angular and TypeScript which allows you to add, remove tasks on the app.
 This app is implemented with routing function and reminder facilities.

 ### Live demo